Daphiy/SetShift/README.md

 # Anonymised data

 As this task includes a questionnaire about depression, the data has to be saved in a completely anonymised manner.
-I do this by generating a random number between 0 and 100000 for each participant that enters the game.
-This is then their id throughout the game.
+When a participant enters the game, a random number between 0 and 100000 is generated, this is then their id throughout the game.
 Every action the participant makes in the game is saved in a separate row on google sheets, in the following format: id, phase, trial, response, time

 - id = randomly generated id